marcus-skyble/skyble.ai.website.draftv1/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+### Repository Setup

+Before deploying, ensure GitHub Pages is properly configured:

+1. Go to the repository settings on GitHub
+2. Navigate to Pages section
+3. Under "Build and deployment", select:
+   - Source: "GitHub Actions"
+4. Save the settings

 ### Docker Deployment

 The project includes Docker configuration for easy deployment.
 All Docker-related files are in the `docker/` directory, but you can use the wrapper script from any directory.